In April 2018, the Department of Education and Skills announced that it would open 42 new primary and second-level schools up to 2022.

 What happens next?

-In the coming months, the Department of Education and Skills (DES) will invite applications for patronage of these brand new national schools.
-Educate Together will apply for patronage of these schools.
-Following this, the DES will open its dedicated Online Patronage Process System website for parents and carers residing in the designated catchment areas.
-If you’re a parent or carer of a child in primary school and living in these areas, you can vote for your patron of choice.
+The Department of Education and Skills (DES) has opened its dedicated Online Patronage Process System website for parents and carers residing in the designated catchment areas.
+If you’re a parent or carer of a child in primary school and living in these areas, you can vote here for your patron of choice.
 The DES will collate the results and award patronage according to parental preference.
 It’s that simple!